evansaraivanov/wzvbs-madgraph/README.md

 3. Run madgraph with the script.

-If you would like to use root analysis, run

-> install ExRootAnalysis

-Then to automate the setup of multiparticles, importing of the model, and generating the processes, use the following.
+To automate the setup of multiparticles, importing of the model, and generating the processes, use the following.
+Point mg5 to the script in this repository.

 > python2 ./bin/mg5_aMC $PATH_TO_SCRIPT